Active member of the Oshkosh community marks his 103rd birthday

 During his time as an active member of the community, Harold has managed to make big contributions.

 “Like Valley Christian School, he gave them the land to build the school on,” Jacqueline told Local 5.
-“He put a wing on Mercy Hospital, Acension Hospital.”
+“He put a wing on Mercy Hospital, Ascension Hospital.”

 Those contributions alone aren’t why Harold is being celebrated.